-Corruption and weak governance are key enablers of environmental crime, which in turn exacerbates small-scale offences into devastating environmental degradation, existentially threatening both animal and human populations.
+Corruption and weak governance are key enablers of environmental crime, and as such are key drivers of environmental degradation in many parts of the world.
+This has become an existential threat to both animal and human populations.

-Environmental criminals use corruption and fraud to engage in illegal wildlife trade, fishing, logging and mining.
+In brief, environmental criminals use corruption and fraud to engage in illegal wildlife trade, fishing, logging, mining and waste trafficking.
 They exploit gaps in governance and launder the profits of their illicit trades on international financial markets.

 Removing opportunities for corruption, tracing illicit financial flows and confiscating the proceeds of crime will help to dismantle the criminal organisations that are exploiting the planet for personal gain.